quinnwerks/ece532/assignments/assign1/reports/report.md

 3. Write to the register for addr\_out.
 4. Write to the 4th register to start an AXI-lite master write.
 5. Wait for all transactions to complete.
-6. Read from BRAM to confirm that the correct value was written at the correct location.
+6. Read from BRAM to confirm that registers and BRAM was written to correctly.
+This also makes sure the registers from steps 1-3 are readable.

-The testbench does not

 ### Description of Input Selection
 I chose those inputs for my testbench because it made the testbench easy to verify.